bdunton9323/blockchain-playground/README.md

     ~/blockchain-playground$ cp genesis.json $QUORUM_PATH/qdata_3/ethereum
     ~/blockchain-playground$ cp genesis.json $QUORUM_PATH/qdata_4/ethereum
     ```
-4. Run quorum
+3. Run quorum
     ```
     ~/kaleido-io$ cd quorum-tools/examples
     # on your machine you might need "docker-compose" instead of "docker compose"
     ~/kaleido-io/quorum-tools/examples$ docker compose up
     ```

-5. Spin up a fresh database locally.
-From the `blockchain-playground` checkout directory:
+Spin up a fresh database locally.
+1. From the `blockchain-playground` base directory:
    ```
    ~/blockchain-playground$ cd database
    ~/blockchain-playground/database$ docker compose up -d
    ```
-   This will take a minute to come up.
+2. This will take a minute to come up.
 Run `docker ps` and Make sure you see `mariadb` in the list of running containers

-   Connect to the database with your favorite too.
+   You can Connect to the database with your favorite tool.
 I use `mysql-client` from the linux package manager.
 Connect
    with the following credentials:
    - username: db_user
    - password: mysqlPassword
    - host: 127.0.0.1

 ### Run the microservice
+#### Option 1: Run it as a standalone app
 Run the service with a private key that matches up with the test queries below.
 This is the key the
 server will use for signing requests to the blockchain.
 ```